Skip to content

 Phonics

-Daily phonics teaching begins in Foundation/Year 1, initially with short, discreet sessions that increase in length up to 30 minutes.
-We follow the Letters & Sounds’ approach through a recently adopted programme (Summer Term 2022) called Little Wandle’.
+Daily phonics teaching begins in Foundation/Year 1, initially with short, discreet sessions that increase in length up to 40 minutes.
+We follow the Letters & Sounds’ approach through the programme Little Wandle’.
 Please see the link below to find out more about Little Wandle”- how it is structured; the phonics sounds covered and support for parents.

 Support for parents